Space Mowgli: Plot summary

-Frustrated with the lack of progress the humans give the Kid a portable video transmitter.
-They do not tell the Kid its function and hope that he will take it with him and the scientists will be able to track his movements outside the base.
-Over the transmitter the humans see as the Kid walks to the wreckage of the Pilgrim, levitates to a distant canyon and proceeds into the planet's interior.
+Frustrated with the lack of progress, the humans give The Kid a portable video transmitter.
+They do not tell The Kid its function, and hope that he will take it with him, so that the scientists will be able to track his movements.
+Via the transmitter, the humans see The Kid walk to the wreckage of the Pilgrim, levitate to a distant canyon and proceed into the planet's interior.
 At this moment one of the humans - Maya Glumova turns on an emergency flashlight that is built into the transmitter.
 The transmission immediately stops.
 It is disputed if Maya did it on purpose.
-However, Komov takes the responsibility for the failure of the mission on himself.
+However, Komov takes full responsibility for the failure of the mission.

-Gorbovsky contacts Komov and tells him that most likely humans will not be able to establish a contact with Ark Megaforms because they are a closed civilization that avoids contacts with others.
+Gorbovsky contacts Komov and tells him that the humans will most likely be unable to establish a contact with the Ark megaforms because they are a closed civilization that avoids contacts with others.
 Gorbovsky informs Komov that an ancient satellite was discovered orbiting Ark.
-The satellite was built by the Wanderers and was programmed to destroy any approaching spaceship.
+The satellite was built by the wanderers, and was programmed to destroy any approaching spaceship.
 Apparently, this satellite shot down the Pilgrim 13 years ago.
-Humans conclude that the Wanderers wanted to prevent anyone from contacting Ark Megaforms.
+Humans conclude that the Wanderers wanted to prevent anyone from contacting the Ark megaforms.

-In the epilogue of the novel, Popov talks to the Kid over the video transmitter and reflects on the decisions made by the humans.
-The humans decided to evacuate Ark and the only remaining contact is through the Kid.
-Komov, some of his teammates and Piere's grandfather are allowed to talk to him.
-However, they should carefully avoid any themes related to Ark Megaforms.
-In the novel there is no mention whether the Ark Project was ever concluded.
+In the epilogue of the novel, Popov talks to The Kid over the video transmitter and reflects on the decisions made by the humans.
+The humans decided to evacuate Ark, hence the only remaining contact is through The Kid.
+Komov, some of his teammates and Piere's grandfather are allowed to talk to him, on the condition that they carefully avoid any themes related to the Ark megaforms.
+In the novel there is no mention whether the "Ark Project" was ever concluded.

 Publication history

-The Brothers Strugatsky conceived the idea for the novel in 1970.
-The working book title was "Operation MOWGLI", however was eventually published under the title Kid.
-Boris Strugatsky admitted that the brothers did not like the title, which was only chosen as the official name because the publisher wanted it.
-The novel was written in 1970 and is one of a series of books set in the Noon Universe.
+The brothers Strugatsky conceived the idea for the novel in 1970.
+The working book title was "Operation MOWGLI", though was eventually published under the title Kid.
+Boris Strugatsky admitted that the brothers did not like the title, which was only chosen as the official name by the publisher's wishes.
+The novel was written in the same year and is one of a series of books set in the Noon Universe.
 The novel was published the year after in the journal Aurora.

 The English translation was included in a single volume entitled Escape Attempt with the other Noon universe stories Escape Attempt and The Kid from Hell.

-In the process of creating a 12 Volume collection of the works of the Brothers Strugatsky (Publisher Stalker, in the year 2000) Boris Strugatsky gave legal permission for the dates to be changed in the novel.
+In the process of creating a 12 volume collection of the works by the brothers (via Publisher Stalker, in the year 2000), Boris Strugatsky gave legal permission for the dates to be changed in the novel.
 As such, the dates 20th, 231st, 233rd and 234th years became 34th, 144th, 147th, 148th years.